What are the rights of a local elected employee who continues to work?

 An employee who is absent because of the exercise of his elected office may not be dismissed or dismissed or disciplined.

-Every employee who is a municipal, departmental or regional councilor has the right to receive training leave in the course of his or her mandate.
+Every employee who is a municipal, departmental or regional councilor has the right to receive training leave adapted to his or her duties as an elected official in the exercise of his or her mandate.

 The local elected employee must request the leave from his employer by registered letter with notice of receipt (LRAR).